earchibong/devops_projects/private_repositories.md

 You can either pull and push docker images to the local repository for each application, or simply pull from the virtual repository

 ### get docker images from docker hub and push to the private registry.
-- login to the docker registry.
+- login to the artifactory repository
 - enter jfrog username and password

 ```